ISIQuiz/ISIQuiz.github.io/en/README.md

 To play the app is required: Java version 8 or more

-Tu run the app, double click it, or _right-click -> run with -> Java_
+To run the app, double click it, or _right-click -> run with -> Java_

 If it doesn't open try with the terminal in the same folder:
 ```bash